-The Company advanced \$20,000 to a related party of the Company in the form of a promissory note during the year ended December 31, 2017.
-No advances were made during the year ended December 31, 2018.
-There were total outstanding advances of \$33,379 and \$72,564 due from stockholders and related parties as of December 31, 2018 and 2017, respectively, which are included in the accompanying consolidated balance sheets in prepaids and other assets.
-The notes are uncollateralized and bear interest semi-annually at fixed rates ranging from 2.00% - 2.50%.
-Principal is due between 2019 - 2021.
+No advances were made to related parties during the years ended December 31, 2019 and 2018.
+There were total outstanding advances of \$3,379 and \$33,379 due from stockholders and related parties as of December 31, 2019 and 2018, respectively, which are included in the accompanying consolidated balance sheets in prepaids and other assets.
+The remaining note is due on demand and is uncollateralized.